Quick reference

 Dual-Graph (a.k.a.
 GrapeRoot)

-Dual-Graph is a local CLI context engine that makes Claude Code and Codex CLI
+Dual-Graph (v3.9.60) is a local CLI context engine that makes AI coding assistants

 cheaper and faster by pre-loading the right files into every prompt.
-It builds two data
+It now supports

-relationships) and a chat_action_graph.json (session memory recording reads,
+symbols, and import relationships) and a chat_action_graph.json (session memory

-edits, and queries).
-Before each turn the graph ranks relevant files and packs them into the
+recording reads, edits, and queries).
+Before each turn the graph ranks relevant files and packs

-prompt automatically — no extra tool calls required.
-A persistent context-store.json
+them into the prompt automatically — no extra tool calls required.
+A persistent

-carries decisions, tasks, and facts across sessions.
-The tool is activated per-project with
+context-store.json carries decisions, tasks, and facts across sessions.
+The tool

-- Semantic graph extracts files, symbols, and import relationships at project scan time
+- Semantic graph extracts files, symbols, and import relationships at project scan time; 11 languages (TS, JS, Python, Go, Swift, Rust, Java, Kotlin, C#, Ruby, PHP)

 - Session memory (